grafana/xk6-browser/ROADMAP.md

 Short-term goals
 ----------------

-These are goals tentatively achievable by Q2 2023.

 - **Transition our API to be async/`Promise` based.**<br>
   At the moment, most of our API is synchronous.
 This is due to the historical fact that k6 didn't support async behavior because of a missing per-VU event loop.
 [This event loop is now available](https://github.com/grafana/k6/pull/2228).